microsoft/vscode-docs/docs/remote/wsl.md

 Some extensions (like C#) download secondary dependencies from `download.microsoft.com` or `download.visualstudio.microsoft.com`.
 Others (like [Visual Studio Live Share](https://docs.microsoft.com/visualstudio/liveshare/reference/connectivity#requirements-for-connection-modes)) may have additional connectivity requirements.
 Consult the extension's documentation for details if you run into trouble.

-All other communication between the server and the VS Code client is accomplished through an authenticated, random, local TCP port.
+All other communication between the server and the VS Code client is accomplished through an random local TCP port.
 You can find a list of locations VS Code itself needs access to in the [network connections article](/docs/setup/network.md#common-hostnames).

 ### As an extension author, what do I need to do?